SolidPXL/pxl_nwp-asciiartgenerator/README.md

 ## Changelog broadcasting

 The service will also broadcast if new fonts have been added.
-Users can subscribe to the news by listening for messages that start with `asciigenerator>broadcast>newfont>`
+Users can subscribe to the news by listening for messages that start with `asciigenerator!>broadcast>newfont>`

 After that it will anounce the name of the new font.